engelsystem/engelsystem/README.md

 docker compose up -d
 ```

-#### Migrate
+#### Set Up / Migrate Database
-Import database changes to migrate it to the newest version
+Create the Database Schema (on a fresh install) or import database changes to migrate it to the newest version
 ```bash
 cd docker
 docker compose exec es_server bin/migrate